Skip to main content

 Are there other insurance plans you recommend?

-We cannot recommend other plans or guarantee that they will be accepted by Ithaca-area providers.
+We can't recommend other plans or guarantee that they will be accepted by Ithaca-area providers.
 The following companies offer insurance plans that minimally satisfy U.S. Department of State requirements.
 Many of these companies target insurance services for international students, but also offer plans for J-1 exchange visitors:

 Insurance policies secured to fulfill the requirement ...